BETSAKA/statcap_impact_training/README.md

 # statcap_impact_training
-Tutorial in French and English on impact evaluation with Mapme tools applied to protected areas in Madagascar.
+Tutorial in French on impact evaluation with Mapme tools applied to protected areas in Madagascar.